 Heath built his presentation around the elephant-rider metaphor, which argues that everyone has two sides—a rider and an elephant.

-The rider symbolizes the analytical strategist, the evidence-based decision-maker, and the reasonable thinker.
+The Rider symbolizes the analytical strategist, the evidence-based decision-maker, and the reasonable thinker.
 On the other hand, the elephant is an emotional guy who draws back based on emotion and intuition.

-The greatest barrier to change, according to the author, is a neurological clash between our intellectual and emotional thoughts.
+The most significant barrier to change, according to the author, is a neurological clash between our intellectual and emotional thoughts.
 This produces stress in our minds, which might jeopardize any change endeavor.
 Jonathan Haidt, a social psychologist, created the Rider and the Elephant analogy, which the Heath brothers expanded upon by adding a third component: the Path.